Smart Health Nut

 In addition to calculating your daily calorie intake, our weight loss calculator by date provides an estimated timeline for reaching your desired weight.
 This timeline feature is particularly valuable as it helps you set realistic expectations for your weight loss journey.
 Knowing how long it might take to reach your goal can improve your motivation and adherence to your diet plan.

-Calorie Deficit to Lose Body Fat
+Calorie Deficit to Burn Body Fat

 Losing body fat is a more specific goal than general weight loss.
 It focuses not just on reducing weight but on decreasing the amount of body fat while maintaining, or even increasing, muscle mass.
 To effectively lose body fat, you need to establish a calorie deficit - consuming fewer calories than your body expends.
 The precise number depends on various factors, including your current body fat percentage.